CHeggan/MetaAudio-A-Few-Shot-Audio-Classification-Benchmark/Example Uses/README.md

   - MAML for ESC-50
   - ProtoNets for Kaggle18

 These expeirments assume that you have setup an anaconda/miniconda enviroment with the required packages installed.
-Steps for this can be found on the main repo page
+Steps for this can be found on the main repo page.

 ## MAML for ESC-50
 ### Step 1: Getting & Formatting Data